JohnTheCoolingFan/Motorchik/README.md

 Motorchik is a discord bot, written in python using [discord.py](https://github.com/Rapptz/discord.py).
 At current state Motorchik provides simple tools for discord servers, such as delete a number of messages, ban or kick someone, give default roles to new members (without breaking Verification Level), etc.
 Per-server configuration system is still in development, but working (not working: command black-/whitelisting).
+This bot will be published on some site about discord bots when I consider that it's ready for public usage.
+Feel free to use it, but be aware that the bot is nearly always 50% done.
 If you want to add this bot on your server, hosted nearly 24/7 on my OrangePi PC, message me at discord John The Cooling Fan#6411 for a bot invitation link.

 Minimum supported python version is 3.7